cseanburns/electronic_resource_mgmt/src/03-constant-disruption.md

 In such cases, school boards and school districts will likely be involved (see **aside** below).
 Contextual differences that shape electronic resource management include user communities.
 An academic library serves its students, faculty, staff, and perhaps the public to some degree.
-However, a public library serves its local community.
+However, a public library serves its local community, which can be more diverse.
 Such differences will shape ERM workflows and other choices, like the chosen vendors and publishers.
 For example, academic libraries provide more scholarly sources, and public libraries provide more ebooks and audiobooks and less e-journals.
 This means that you might find services like OverDrive/Libby, Epic, and Hoopla offered by public libraries but not in academic ones,